Compositional Quantum Field Theory: An axiomatic presentation: Introduction

-Returning to the question of values associated to closed manifolds, these are not of any intrinsic physical interest, except possibly for yielding renormalization constants.
-What is of interest, are the linear maps associated to manifolds with boundary.
+Returning to the question of values associated to closed manifolds, these are not of any intrinsic physical interest, except possibly for yielding renormalization constants.\footnote{In QFT these values generally arise from a path integral.
+While the functional dependence of the path integral \emph{on insertions} such as sources or observables is physically important, the pure path integral is not.
+Physical quantities arise from quotients of the path integral with insertions by the path integral without insertions.
+In the present article we will not consider such insertions.} What is of interest, are the linear maps associated to manifolds with boundary.
 This implies more freedom in “adjusting” values associated to closed manifolds.
 In fact, we shall assume that the value associated to a closed manifold is always $1$, as has proven fruitful in constructive applications of GBQFT, see e.g.~\cite{Oe:holomorphic}.
 Related to this, we explicitly admit in GBQFT a \emph{gluing anomaly} in the sense of Turaev \cite{Tur:qinv}.
 We mention however, that for the purposes of the present paper this assumption could easily be relaxed.

 In most applications of TQFT the manifolds are topological manifolds or essentially smooth manifolds.\footnote{By essentially smooth we also subsume those cases where the manifolds carry a (usually Riemannian) metric, but the TQFT only sees at most a finite number of degrees of freedom of the metric on top of the smooth structure.} However, in spite of the name “topological” the possibility of adding more structure to the manifolds was foreseen from the beginning \cite{Ati:tqft}.
 The application to QFT that we are interested in here certainly suggests that we should consider manifolds with (Lorentzian) metric structure.
 The bare axiomatic system of GBQFT is deliberately agnostic in this respect.
 Throughout the paper we shall use the term \textbf{region} to refer to an oriented manifold of maximal dimension $n$, possibly with boundary, and we shall use the term \textbf{hypersurface} to refer to an oriented manifold of dimension $n-1$, also possibly with boundary.
 These manifolds may carry additional structure, and we suppose notions of gluing that take this additional structure into account.
 For more motivation in this respect see for example \cite{Oe:2dqym,RuSz:areaqft,StolzTeichnerSusy}.